 This week’s photo challenge happens to be a favorite of mine: Pattern.
 I adore the patterns of the brilliant rusty orange-colored tiled rooftop found in homes throughout the world.
 Two places in particular have my favorite styles: Southern France and Antigua, Guatemala.
 Here is a sample of some of the dynamic patterned rooftops I’ve captured throughout my travels.
 Antigua, Guatemala

-Categories: Antigua, Architecture, Blogging, France, Guatemala, Marseille, Photography, Travel by Country, Weekly Photo Challenge • Tags: Antigua, France, Guatemala, patterns, postaday, Provence, rooftops, thirdeyemom, Weekly Photo Challenge
+Categories: Culture Posts, France, Guatemala, Photography, Travel by Country, Weekly Photo Challenge • Tags: Antigua, France, Guatemala, patterns, postaday, Provence, rooftops, thirdeyemom, Weekly Photo Challenge

 This week’s travel theme from Ailsa of Where’s my Backpack happens to be the color green in honor of Spring and St. Patrick’s Day.
 I know I’m rather obsessed with Guatemala and have used my photos for many posts now, two of which have been Freshly Pressed (The Color of Guatemala and The Green of Guatemala).
 However, since Spring is so far off from a reality here in Minnesota I had to dig back through my archives and pull up […]

 “Women hold up half the sky” – Chinese proverb Exactly a year ago today I was in Xela, Guatemala on a week long volunteer and spanish immersion trip when I heard the noise off in the distance.
 It sounded like a parade.
 I asked my teacher Lilian if she knew what on earth was going on and she replied with a smile, “It’s International Women’s Day!” and asked if I’d like to go see the festivities.
 I had never heard […]